peterkeep/CalculusOER/README.md

 - Python notebooks for in-class  demonstrations.
 - Various other images and animations for presentation in class.

-This project is supported by the [https://www.carli.illinois.edu/products-services/collections-management/SOS-ISL-OER](OER: Open Educational Resources Grant from the Illinois State Library).
+This project is supported by the [OER: Open Educational Resources Grant from the Illinois State Library](https://www.carli.illinois.edu/products-services/collections-management/SOS-ISL-OER).